olivershetler/neuroscikit/README.md

 There are four main software modules called `core`, `library`, `scripts` and `widgets`.
 There are also several additional bridge / firmware modules that are all named by the convention `x_{}` (e.g. `x_io`, `x_cli`, etc.).

+### io (input/output)
+In the io layer, there are submodules for reading and writing different data formats, and tools for getting data from users.
+Additionally, there are two modules for creating the data classes Session and Study.
+These classes serve as a bridge and formatting bottleneck between the io layer and the core data types.
+They store data in a in a standardized format that is easy to convert into the core data types.
+This format is isomorphic to dictionaries with keys and contents as outlined below (i.e. every io module must generate a subset of the following keys and contents).

+#### Session class intake dictionary

+- animal
+    - animal_id
+    - species
+    - sex
+    - age
+    - weight
+    - genotype
+    - animal_notes
+- devices
+    - implants
+        - implant_id
+        - implant_type
+            - tetrode
+            - tetrode_array_{int}
+            - sillicone_shank
+            - ...
+        - implant_geometry
+            - channel_{int}: (x, y, z)
+            - ...
+        - implant_data
+            - sample_rate OR irregular_sampling: True
+            - event_times: [float]
+            - event_labels: [string]
+            - channel_{int}: [float]
+            - units: string
+            -
+    - axona_led_tracker
+        - led_tracker_id
+        - led_location
+        - led_position_data: {`time`:float, `x`:float, `y`:float}

+#### Study class intake dictionary
+-

 ### core
 The `core` module contains the canonical data types and functions for managing them.
-This module has no dependencies other than the version of python being used.
+This module has no dependencies other than the version of python being used and numpy.
 Some of the data structures are inspired by the [Neurodata Without Borders](https://www.nwb.org/) project, though the code is not directly based on that project.

 ### library
 The `library` module contains data types, classes and functions for exploring, analyzing and visualizing the core data types.
 Each of these functions does only one thing.